Let’s face it; cooking is a part of our lives—every single day of our lives, forever.

 Check out Menu Planning Made Simple.
 This is my plan, folks.
 To begin with, you need to sit down and brainstorm all the meals that your family already eats and enjoys on a regular basis.
 Don’t hold out, put it all down.
 Once you have your list, divide it into seven different categories.
 My categories are pizza, crock pot, pasta, sandwiches, rice, potatoes, and leftovers.
 I might change them with the seasons, but this gives you an idea.
 Then I list each of my family’s favorites in the appropriate category.
 Each category is assigned a day of the week so that we eat a crock pot meal on Sunday, sandwiches on Wednesday, and pizza on Friday.
 Our breakfast choices are limited to toast and eggs, homemade granola, or grits with cheese.
 Lunch—soup and bread or sandwiches.

 This method works for me, even in the busy summertime, because it uses what I have on hand and what we already enjoy eating.
+It works so well, I went into more depth about it, and included worksheets for it, in my book Homestead Cooking with Carol: Bountiful Make-ahead Meals.
 The key is to do what works for your family and keeps within your budget.
 If you want to come up with your own plan, but would like an attractive form to print it out on, do an image web search for “menu planner” and you will get a ton of cool printables to post on your refrigerator.

 What do you use to help plan your family’s healthy meals?
 I’d love to collect more ideas in the comments!